postcss/postcss-mixins/README.md

 }
 ```

-Or you can use object directly instead of function:
+Or you can use object instead of function:

 ```js
 require('postcss-mixins')({